Cruachan (band)

-Cruachan (/ga/; named after the archaeological site of Rathcroghan, also known as Cruachan) are an Irish folk metal band from Dublin that have been active since the 1990s.
-They are recognised as one of the founders of folk metal, and have been acclaimed as having "gone the greatest lengths of anyone in their attempts to expand" the genre.
-With a specific focus on Celtic music and the use of Celtic mythology in their lyrics, Cruachan's style of folk metal is called Celtic metal.
+Cruachan (/ga/) is an Irish folk metal band formed in Dublin in 1992 by multi-instrumentalist Keith Fay.
+Focusing on Celtic music and Celtic mythology in its lyrics, Cruachan plays Celtic metal.
+The band, named after the ancient capital of the kingdom of Connacht, has released nine studio albums, has been recognised as a founder of folk metal, and has been acclaimed as having "gone the greatest lengths of anyone in their attempts to expand" the genre.
+As of 2026, the lineup features Keith Fay on vocals, guitars, and various folk instruments; bassist Joe Farrell; David Quinn on guitar; Audrey Trainor on violin; and drummer Sterling Paterson.

 History

-Keith Fay had formed a Tolkien-inspired black metal band named after the city of Minas Tirith in 1991.
-Around the same time, he began listening to more folk music and picked up Skyclad debut album The Wayward Sons of Mother Earth.
-Originally released in 1990, this "ambitious" and "groundbreaking" album made an impact on Fay and he set out to combine black metal with the folk music of Ireland.
-In 1992, Keith Fay formed Cruachan with a demo recording distributed in 1993.
-Keith Fay also credits the Irish rock band Horslips as a "huge influence on Cruachan," further noting that "what they were doing in the 70's is the equivalent of what we do now."
+Keith Fay had formed a Tolkien-inspired black metal band named after Minas Tirith in 1991.
+Around that time, he began listening to more folk music and picked up Skyclad debut album The Wayward Sons of Mother Earth.
+Released in 1990, this "ambitious" and "groundbreaking" album made an impact on Fay, and he set out to combine black metal with the folk music of Ireland.
+In 1992, Fay formed Cruachan with a demo recording distributed in 1993.
+Fay credits Irish rock band Horslips as a "huge influence on Cruachan," further noting that "what they were doing in the 70's is the equivalent of what we do now."